canonical/dqlite/doc/cross-platform-porting-plan.md

 Exit criteria: unit and integration VFS tests pass in Linux portable mode without `memfd_create`, `mmap`, or `mremap` in common code.

-Status: implemented and validated on Linux, Windows, and Android cross-builds.
+Status: implemented and validated on Linux, Windows, native macOS, and Android cross-builds.
 The Linux remap provider remains available as the optimized Linux path.

 ### M4: Server filesystem and client stream portability